arkency/posts/posts/2015-10-16-advantages-of-working-on-a-legacy-rails-application.md

 On my first day I sit down, pulled the repository, installed dependencies and run the tests.
 Almost everything failing.
 I looked at the code and it was terrible.
 So much business logic in controllers and views. **I wanted to cry**.
-My contract obligated my to work there for 12 months and I wanted to run away on day one.
+My contract obligated me to work there for 12 months and I wanted to run away on day one.

 **My dreams were crashed**.
 I read so many blogposts, articles and books about